CRSBX1/SedapMakan-A_Restaurant_Management_System/README.md

 # SedapMakan, a restaurant management system
 This software is created for my university's Object-Oriented Programming module group assignment.
 We were given a fictional case that requires us to create a restaurant management system for SedapMakan, a fictional restaurant.
-The SedapMakan restaurant management system is developed for both customer and employee use.
+The SedapMakan restaurant management system is developed in the .NET framework and is created for both customer/employee use.
 The capabilities of SedapMakan is listed below:

 ## System Admin
 -	Add or remove user to system